la2050/archive/_projects/2015/politics-in-8-seconds.md

   - County of Los Angeles
   - City of Los Angeles
 maker_answers:
   How do you plan to use these resources to make change?
-Advocate with policymakers and leaders: '0' How did you hear about this challenge?: Tara Roth's presentation for FWD.us Organization(s) name(s): 'Voter, LLC' Organization(s) mailing address(es): '1453 3rd Street Promenade, Suite 300, Santa Monica, CA 90401' Organization(s) website(s): www.voter.xyz
+Mobilize for systems change: '1' How do you plan to use these resources to make change?
+Advocate with policymakers and leaders: '0' Organization(s) name(s): 'Voter, LLC' Organization(s) mailing address(es): '1453 3rd Street Promenade, Suite 300, Santa Monica, CA 90401' Organization(s) website(s): www.voter.xyz